 PPO stands for Preferred Provider Organization.
 Unlike an HMO, you can get your health care services performed by anyone in or outside of their network.
 However, you will pay a higher amount for services from out-of-network providers.
 With a PPO, you do not need to have a referral from your primary care doctor to see specialists.

 3. What is a Medicare network?

-Medicare Advantage (Part C) offers the same coverage Original Medicare Parts A and B, but also has an associated network (either HMO or PPO).
-The Advantage plan provider has their network with specific doctors, facilities, and suppliers.
-Since plan providers determine their own rules and costs, if you see an out-of-network provider, you could pay up to the full-cost for the service.
-Medicare Advantage plans typically bundle other kinds of coverage along with your Original Medicare coverage, so they work well for beneficiaries looking to simplify their insurance.
+Medicare Advantage (Part C) offers the same coverage as Original Medicare Parts A and B, but also has an associated network (most commonly an HMO or PPO).
+The Medicare Advantage plan carrier has their network with specific doctors, facilities, and suppliers.
+Since plan carriers determine their own rules and costs, if you see an out-of-network provider, you could pay up to the full-cost for the service.
+Medicare Advantage plans typically bundle other kinds of coverage along with your Original Medicare coverage, so they may work well for beneficiaries looking to simplify their insurance.